-That we start from what people already know, their opinions and experiences and from this base enable them to search for, and discover together, new ideas and experiences.
+- 1. That we start from what people already know, their opinions and experiences and from this base enable them to search for, and discover together, new ideas and experiences.
 We all have ideas and opinions about the issues and questions that relate to our daily lives which we gain from our families and social environment, from our own direct experience; from what we read; from the information we receive in school, on TV, radio etc.; from discussions and exchanges of points of view with other people; and from our own personal reflections.
 All these form a kind of filter through which we see 'reality'.
-That is why you, as the facilitator of the group, instead of ignoring it, must start from this reality and use it as the basis upon which to build new experiences.

-2. That we encourage the participation of young people to contribute to discussions and to learn from each other as much as possible.
+That is why you, as the facilitator of the group, instead of ignoring it, must start from this reality and use it as the basis upon which to build new experiences. - 2.
+That we encourage the participation of young people to contribute to discussions and to learn from each other as much as possible.
 Each of us always has something to learn and something to teach.
 Group work reinforces our capacity to learn; it allows us to explore new ideas and to analyse new information together and thereby promotes personal development.
-In addition, when people actively participate in something, as in this case, in intercultural education, they have a much stronger sense of ownership and consequently they commit themselves much more.
+In addition, when people actively participate in something, as in this case, in intercultural education, they have a much stronger sense of ownership and consequently they commit themselves much more. - 3.
 That we think all the time about how people can translate their concrete experiences of intercultural education, into simple but effective actions that demonstrate their refusal of the processes of marginalisation, discrimination and exclusion.

-Intercultural education does not operate only at the individual level, it requires working simultaneously the personal and collective levels.
-Our task therefore consists of reinforcing the "practical" dimension of intercultural education by making sure that young people, through the group, reach concrete conclusions relevant to their daily lives.
+Intercultural education does not only operate on an intellectual level but it requires a process of working on the person as an individual as well as a member of society.
+Our task therefore consists of reinforcing the " practical " dimension of intercultural education by making sure that young people, through the group, reach concrete conclusions relevant to their daily lives.

 In order to pursue our work with young people (taking a group work and participative approach) we count on a major tool: the activities.
-These are the resources with which we work to facilitate young people's ownership of their experience, both intellectual and emotional.
-It is important to understand that the activities are not an end in themselves but the pretext, or the key to the door to what is really important, a common learning process based on the exchange of opinions and experiences, the discovery of new dimensions of reality, the common creation of alternatives and the awareness of racism, xenophobia, anti-semitism and intolerance.
+These are the resources with which we work to facilitate young people's command of their experience, both intellectual and emotional.
+It is important to understand that the activities are not an end in themselves but the pretext, or the key to the door to what is really important, a common learning process based on the exchange of opinions and experiences, the discovery of new dimensions of reality, the common creation of alternatives and the awareness of racism, xenophobia, anti-Semitism and intolerance.